The following factors increase risk for bladder cancer:

 - Race.
 Nearly twice as many Caucasian Americans develop bladder cancer as African Americans.
 However, African American patients are more likely to have more advanced disease at diagnosis.

-- Male.
-Men are 3.8 times more likely than women to develop bladder cancer.
+- Gender.
+Those assigned male at birth are 3.8 times more likely than females to develop bladder cancer.

 - Age.
 Bladder cancer is more frequently diagnosed among people age 75 to 84.
 If you are over age 65, you are more likely to develop bladder cancer and that the tumor will be aggressive.